County corporate: Ireland

 In Ireland, eight counties corporate were extant by 1610.
-Each had its own grand jury, assizes and county gaol, separate from those of the adjoining "county-at-large", even though the relevant city or town might be the county town of the county-at-large, in which case the latter's courthouse and gaol would be considered exclaves of the county-at-large by the terms of 3 Geo.
+Each had its own grand jury, assizes and county gaol, separate from those of the adjoining "county-at-large", even though the relevant city or town might be the county town of the county-at-large, in which case the latter's courthouse and gaol would be considered exclaves of the county-at-large by the terms of Linen Manufacturers Act 1763 (3 Geo.
 3. c.
-34 (I).
+34 (I)).
 The Courthouses and Gaols Act 1788 (28 Geo.
 3. c.
 38 (I)) allowed the same courthouse or gaol to be shared by county corporate and county-at-large.
 (Dublin city and County Dublin, like the City of London and Middlesex, were outside the assize system but similarly separate jurisdictions.)
 Where an act of Parliament referred to "any county" it was doubtful that this included counties corporate, the latter intent being expressed as "any county, county of a city, or county of a town".
 The Servants' Wages Act 1542 (33 Hen.
 8. c.
 3 (I)) and the County Hospitals Act 1765 (5 Geo.
 3. c.
 20 (I)) were extended to counties corporate by the Servants' Wages Act 1807 (47 Geo.
-3. Sess.
+3 Sess.
 1 c.
 43) and the County Infirmaries (Ireland) Act 1807 (47 Geo.
 3 Sess.
 2. c.
 50) respectively.

-Under the Militia (Ireland) Act 1809, Dublin and Cork cities were separate from their surrounding counties for militia purposes, but the other counties corporate were not.
-The Militia (Voluntary Enlistment) Act 1875 separated the militia for Waterford city and Galway town.
-The Militia Act 1882 provided separate militia and lieutenancies for Dublin, Cork, and Limerick cities, and separate lieutenancies for Waterford city and Galway town.
+Under the Militia (Ireland) Act 1809 (49 Geo.
+3. c.
+120), Dublin and Cork cities were separate from their surrounding counties for militia purposes, but the other counties corporate were not.
+The Militia (Voluntary Enlistment) Act 1875 (38 & 39 Vict. c.
+69) separated the militia for Waterford city and Galway town.
+The Militia Act 1882 (45 & 46 Vict. c.
+49) provided separate militia and lieutenancies for Dublin, Cork, and Limerick cities, and separate lieutenancies for Waterford city and Galway town.

 Each county corporate contained rural "liberties" outside the city or town's municipal boundary; in six cases these were transferred to the adjacent county-at-large in 1840–2; the exceptions were Galway and Carrickfergus, where the municipal corporation was abolished instead.
 The extant baronies of Cork and Dublin are coterminous with the territories transferred from the respective cities in 1840, while the North Liberties barony is part of the former county of the city of Limerick, whose south liberties were absorbed by pre-existing baronies.
 The 1842 report of the Select Committee on Grand Jury Presentments of Ireland found none of the counties corporate except Drogheda derived any advantage from their status, and recommended they be absorbed as baronies of the adjoining county-at-large.
 The counties corporate were explicitly abolished in 1899 under the terms of the Local Government (Ireland) Act 1898.
 Cork, Dublin, Limerick and Waterford became county boroughs.
 Carrickfergus, Drogheda, Galway and Kilkenny became parts of administrative counties.
 The baronies of Carrickfergus and Galway are coterminous with the former counties corporate.